learn-co-curriculum/design-phase0-whatisaproductdesigner/README.md

 A better way to look at a Product Designer’s role is through the lens of the product:

-he way a product **feels**, or the **user experience (UX) design** for a product.
+The way a product **feels**, or the **user experience (UX) design** for a product.
 In other words, the logic behind the product, what it offers to a user and how it makes a user feel throughout the experience.

 The way a product **behaves**, or the **interaction design (IxD)** for a product.
 This is what the product or interface does when the user interacts with it.
 Animations, transitions and haptic feedback are part of interaction design.